 - Promote 'Responsibility' as a key message when talking to children about behaviour choices.
-Children know they are responsible for the things that they do and the things that they say. - Always treat people as we wish to be treated ourselves - Follow instructions immediately - Keep hands and feet to ourselves - Walk quietly in and around the school - Speak quietly and listen without interrupting - Take care of our own and other people's property
+Children know they are responsible for the things that they do and the things that they say. - Always treat people as we wish to be treated ourselves - Use Restorative Justice to allow children to take ownership and overcome issues that occur - Follow instructions immediately - Keep hands and feet to ourselves - Walk quietly in and around the school - Speak quietly and listen without interrupting - Take care of our own and other people's property